Design-Computing/Design-Computing.github.io/md/week1.md

 1. Finish up

-   1. Last thing: type `cd course` and then `./startup.bat` and press [enter] this will install some libraries and extensions that will make your life easier/more fun.
+   1. Last thing: type `cd ..` and then `cd course` and then `./startup.bat` and press [enter] this will install some libraries and extensions that will make your life easier/more fun.
 If you've got a mac, call someone over to help.

 1. Prepare your workspace.